huynhtehoa/hoa-site/README.md

 # Hi

-This is my playground and note sharing place.
+This is where I jot down any random ideas, stories, and knowledge that I find interesting.
 Feel free to [share your note as well](#posting)!

 Visit <https://hoahuynh.me>